GenomicsAotearoa/RNA-seq-workshop/3.Mapping_And_Count/README.md

 ```

-# let's use a for loop to process our samples:
+let's use a for loop to process our samples:
-# for each iteration $i will change:  first iteration i=1, then 2 then 3.

 ```
 $ cd Raw